 • learning ESL

-• writing certification tests for any trade
+• studying for certification tests for any trade

-• writing re-certification tests for current employers
+• studying for re-certification tests for current employers

 The Tutoring Program is accessible weekdays, Monday through Friday.

 With the support of Vancouver Island University, our tutors receive free training and and are well-equipped to address a wide variety of learning needs and challenges.
 This training takes place every Fall and Spring.

 Our tutors are local adults with vast and varied backgrounds.
 They have excellent ability with the English language and/or basic mathematics.
 They range from retired educators and professionals to those interested in helping others and staying connected in our community.